 Liverpool win Premier League to end 30-year title drought

-LIVERPOOL, United Kingdom (AFP) — Liverpool were crowned Premier League champions without kicking a ball on Thursday as Chelsea's 2-1 win over Manchester City ended the Reds' 30-year wait to win the English title.
+LIVERPOOL, United Kingdom (AFP) — Liverpool were crowned Premier League champions without kicking a ball yesterday as Chelsea's 2-1 win over Manchester City ended the Reds' 30-year wait to win the English title.

 Liverpool had moved within two points of the title with a 4-0 demolition of Crystal Palace at Anfield on Wednesday.